-- · The Partnership is one of the largest and best positioned/interconnected fractionators of NGLs in the Gulf Coast. - The Partnership's gathering and processing businesses are predominantly located in active and growth oriented oil and gas producing basins. - The Partnership provides a comprehensive package of services to natural gas producers. - The Partnership maintains gathering and processing positions in strategic oil and gas producing areas across multiple basins and provides services under attractive contract terms to a diverse mix of customers. - The Partnership's gathering and processing systems and logistics assets consist of high-quality, well maintained facilities, resulting in low cost, efficient operations. - Maintaining appropriate leverage and distribution coverage levels and mitigating commodity price volatility allow the Partnership to be flexible in its growth strategy and enable it to pursue strategic acquisitions and large growth projects. - The executive management team which formed TRI in 2004 and continues to manage Targa today possesses over 200 years of combined experience working in the midstream natural gas and energy business.
+- The Partnership is one of the largest fractionators of NGLs in the Gulf Coast region. - · The Partnership's gathering and processing businesses are predominantly located in active and growth oriented oil and gas producing basins. - The Partnership provides a comprehensive package of services to natural gas producers. - The Partnership's gathering and processing systems and logistics assets consist of high-quality, well maintained assets, resulting in low cost, efficient operations. - The Partnership maintains gathering and processing positions in strategic oil and gas producing areas across multiple basins and provides services under attractive contract terms to a diverse mix of customers. - Maintaining appropriate leverage and distribution coverage levels and mitigating commodity price volatility allow the Partnership to be flexible in its growth strategy and enable it to pursue strategic acquisitions and large growth projects. - The executive management team which formed TRI Resources Inc., formerly Targa Resources, Inc., in 2004 and continues to manage Targa today possesses over 200 years of combined experience working in the midstream natural gas and energy business.